noonanhe/Undergraduate-Research/README.md

 # Undergraduate-Research
 This repository contains some of the work that I completed as an Undergraduate Research Assistant as part of Dr. Kevin J. Liu's lab at MSU.

+### Bipartition Analysis Project
+This folder contains elements of the research project I most recently worked on.
+It contains a README file with more details on the the scripts it contains.

+As part of statistical support estimation, the original data set is resampled multiple times, and an inference tree is constructed for each resample replicated.
+All of these inference trees are compared to the inference tree constructed from the original data, the amount of times a bipartition (or branch) from the original inference tree appears in the replicates gives a support measure for that specific bipartition.
+The idea behind this project was to further analyze the replicate inference trees.
+Is there bipartitions found in the replicates in high numbers but are not in the inference tree?
+Can we use the replicate trees to create a better inference tree?

 ### UURAF 2019 Project
 This folder contains elements of the research project I presented at the University Undergraduate Research and Arts Forum.
 The folder contains another README file that gives a more detailed description of the project's scripts/documents.